 The Board will act on the Corporate Governance Committee's recommendation no later than 120 days following the certification of the stockholder vote.
 In considering the Corporate Governance Committee's recommendation, the Board will review the factors considered by the Corporate Governance Committee and such additional information and factors the Board believes to be relevant.
 The Board will promptly publicly disclose its decision in a periodic or current report filed with the SEC.
-Any Director who offers his or her resignation under this process will not participate in the Corporate Governance Committee recommendation.
+Any Director who offers his or her resignation under this process will not participate in the Corporate Governance Committee recommendation or Board decision regarding whether or not to accept the resignation.
 However, such Director shall remain active and engaged in all other Board and committee activities, deliberations and decisions during this Corporate Governance Committee and Board process.